This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 Hughson: "I can tell."

-Robie: "She strangled a German general once - without a sound."
+Robie: "She strangled a German general once—without a sound."

-Hughson: ". . . extraordinary woman."
+Hughson (stunned:) ". . . extraordinary woman."

 Okay.
 Back to the food.

-Why you'll love this quiche
+Why you'll love this recipe

 The pastry shell is made with my Perfect all-Butter Pie Crust.
 It's delicious ad flaky, a perfect vessel to hold the savory quiche filling.
 The pie crust dough recipe is here and can be made in advance.

-🔪 How to make this quiche
+🔪 How to make Quiche Lorraine

 Step 1: Prepare the tart shell